Richie Williams

-Playing career
+Club career

 Early career

 Williams was born in Middletown Township, New Jersey and attended Mater Dei High School.
 Williams' career has been closely tied to Bruce Arena, former coach of the United States men's national team.
 Arena first coached Williams at the University of Virginia.
 The two parted ways after Williams graduated.
 In 1992, Williams signed with Buffalo Blizzard in the National Professional Soccer League.
 He played thirty games for the Blizzard during the 1992-1993 winter indoor season.
 In the spring of 1993, he signed with the Richmond Kickers of the USISL.
 That fall, he moved to Ayr United in Scottish Football League but then came back to the United States, signing with the Richmond Kickers of the USISL in 1994.
 Williams played two seasons with the Kickers, helping them to the 1995 U.S. Open Cup and USISL titles.

 Major League Soccer

 In February 1996, Williams was drafted by D.C.
 United head coach Bruce Arena in the fourth round of the 1996 MLS Inaugural Player Draft.
 Making up for his height with his ferocious shadowing of the opponent's top playmaker, he became an integral member of the early DC teams, helping them to three MLS Cup titles.

 Williams was traded to MetroStars for Mike Ammann in 2001, spent a year there and was sent back to D.C. for Brian Kamler.
 His MLS career ended with the Metros in a trade with Eddie Pope and Jaime Moreno for Mike Petke, a draft pick, and an allocation before the 2003 season.
 Williams tallied just eight goals and added 33 assists in 216 regular season games in MLS (plus two goals and four assists in 26 playoff games).

 Williams signed with his original American team Richmond Kickers which then played in the USL A-League, prior to the 2004 season, but left the club in September 2005 after disagreements with the coach Leigh Cowlishaw, and retired from playing shortly thereafter.